nlicalzi/launch_school/rb120_object_oriented_programming/assessment_prep/study_guide.md

 8. Method lookup path

    1. ```Class.ancestors``` or ```object.class.ancestors```
+   2. Ruby looks at the last module that we included first, and modules mixed into superclasses are included in subclasses.

 9. ```self```

    1. Calling methods with ```self```

       1. ```Ruby
+         ## Use `self` when calling setter methods from within the class
          def change_info(n, h, w)
            self.name = n # using self tells ruby we're calling the setter method self.height = h